linda-boughattas/Degital-Business-Card/README.md

-# Bob Ross's Degital Business Card
+# Degital Business Card

 This project is my first static page built using **React** and **Vite**.
 [Check it out](https://degitbuscard.netlify.app/) 😊

+PS: The Email and LinkedIn buttons are functional but do not lead to Ross's profile, as he does not have either.

 ## Installation